piskvorky/smart_open/README.rst

 Version ``2.0`` will introduce a backwards incompatible installation method with regards to the cloud dependencies.
 A migration path to minimize breaking was introduced in version ``x.x.x``.
 If you want to maintain backwards compatibility (installing all dependencies) install this package via ``smart_open[all]`` now and once the change is made you should not have any issues.
-If all you care about is AWS dependencies for example you can install via ``smart_open[aws]`` and once the dependency change is made you will simply drop the unwanted dependencies.
+If all you care about is AWS dependencies for example you can install via ``smart_open[s3]`` and once the dependency change is made you will simply drop the unwanted dependencies.
 You can read more about the motivations `here <https://github.com/RaRe-Technologies/smart_open/issues/443>`_